Quantum-Accelerators/quacc/docs/user/settings/settings.md

 2. In YAML, booleans are lowercase.
 In this case, the setting would ensure that each job in your quacc workflow is stored in a unique, isolated directory.

 3. In YAML, a blank value is interpreted as `None` in Python.
-A value of `null` is equivalent to `quacc.Remove` too.
+A value of `null` is equivalent to `None` too.
 In this case, no workflow engine would be used.

 !!!
 Tip "Command-Line Interface"